If you suffer from sciatica nerve pain, chances are every minute you spend driving in a car are downright miserable.

-Overall, the best car seat cushion for Sciatica is the ComfiLife Cushion.
-It has upwards of 68,000 reviews, most of which highly regarding it as incredibly helpful with back pain and help with Sciatica discomfort.
+If you’re ready to go ahead and make a purchase, we found the best car seat cushion for sciatica pain to be the ComfiLife Gel Enhanced Cushion.
+It’s been used successfully by tens of thousands of people, most highly regarding it as incredibly helpful with addressing back pain and Sciatica discomfort.

-We’ll explain these in more detail below, but before we do, let’s explore what exactly Sciatica is and why it can impact your driving.
+We’ll explain each of these in more detail below, but before we do, let’s explore what exactly Sciatica is and why it can impact your driving.

 - What is Sciatica?